ansys/pyansys-dev-guide/doc/source/content_writing/content_contrib_setup/client_libraries.rst

 PyAnsys client libraries are collections of Python code that break apart large monolithic Ansys desktop products into subsets by features, with the expectation of compatibility and reusability across the entire Ansys portfolio.
-For more information, see `Componentizing Ansys packages <Componentizing_>`_ in the *PyAnsys developer's guide*.
+For more information, see :ref:`componentizing`.
 In addition to Ansys product wrappers, the PyAnsys ecosystem provide Python tools and software utilities.

 While installing a Python library depends on both the library and the underlying services that it supports, most are installed in only a few steps